 Sweet potatoes also help prevent muscle aches and fatigues after a gruelling session.

 What you’ve read above are only some of the common mistakes that most gym-goers make.
 But now that you’ve read them, we hope that you’ll avoid these bad habits and follow some of the mentioned tips to the tee.

 As fitness freaks ourselves, we know how much a proper workout meal can make or break one’s fitness goals.
 So if you’re dedicated to trim down those fats and sculpt some abs, eat the right foods at the right time.

-For only $11 a week, you can get full access to our facilities and equipment.
+For as low as $12 a week, you can get full access to our facilities and equipment.
 No lock-in contracts, so no strings attached.
 You can stop and come back anytime you want!